Commodities futures markets: Elliott Wave strategies [Video]

-US gold, silver, crude oil, US Dollar Index DXY, copper, natural gas, nickel, iron ore, uranium: Elliott Wave commodity futures trading strategies.
+US spot gold, silver, crude oil, US dollar index DXY, copper, natural gas, nickel, iron ore, uranium: Elliott Wave commodity futures trading strategies.

+Commodity futures overview: Gold, copper, natural gas are in Intermediate Wave (4) triangles.

+Gold and crude oil may have completed their rallies due partly to the Ukraine Russia discussions.

 Video chapters: